On the stability of the annulus for the torsion of multiply connected domains: Asymmetry of the holes

-We are going to prove this property by substituting the role of $S$ with $\tilde S= D(\abs{S})$, using the definition of $D(s)$ given in Section 2, and proving the following two Lemmas, for the asymmetry of $\tilde S$ and the difference of $S \setminus \tilde S$.
+since the holes are not necessarily level sets; introducing $\tilde S$ allows us to apply rearrangement techniques.
+Using the definition of $D_{\tilde u}(s)$ given in Section \ref{section2}, we establish the following two lemmas concerning the asymmetry of $\tilde S$ and the difference between $S$ and $\tilde S$.
+We emphasize that

-\begin{lemma} Let $\Omega\subset\R^2$ satisfy definition \ref{multiplyconnected}.
-Let $\tilde{S}=D(\abs{S})$ then
+\begin{lemma} Let $\Omega\subset\R^2$ satisfy Definition \ref{multiplyconnected}.
+Let $\tilde{S}=D_{\tilde u}(\abs{S})$ then

 \end{lemma}